 I've replaced over 30 electrical outlets in my house; it's a useful skill to have.

-At various times, electrical outlets in homes wear out, become outdated, go bad, break, get smeared with paint, or otherwise succumb to a host of other problems that necessitate their replacement.
-Luckily, replacing an electrical outlet is generally a simple task that one can do without the help of an electrician.
-And since most electricians will charge you $25 or more to replace an outlet in your home, it's a useful skill to learn how to replace them on your own when you can.
+Electrical outlets in homes wear out, become outdated, go bad, break, get smeared with paint, or otherwise succumb to a host of other problems that necessitate their replacement.
+Luckily, replacing an electrical outlet is a simple task that one can do without the help of an electrician.
+Since most electricians will charge you $25 or more to replace an outlet in your home, it's a useful skill to learn how to replace them on your own when you can.

 Don’t let this task intimidate you, though.
 I must have changed out 30 electrical outlets when we bought our home.
 Eventually, I got lazy and didn’t even cut the power off when changing them, since I was so used to replacing them.
 I did, however, get zapped a few times!
 But this guide will show you how to do it the right way through a handful of simple and easy steps.